minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

 graphical display.
 To solve the problem, your program must be able to:

 * Choose a random word to use the secret word.
-That word is chosen from a word list, as described in the following paragraph.
+That word is chosen from a word list, called the HangmanLexicon, as described in the following paragraph.
-* Keep track of the user's partially guessed word, which begins as a series of dashes and then updated as correct letters are guessed.
+* Keep track of the user's partially guessed word, which begins as a series of dashes and then replaces them with letters as correct letters are guessed.
 * Implement the basic control structure and manage the details (ask the user to guess a letter, keep track of the number of guesses remaining, print out the various messages, detect the end of the game, and so forth).